yangcy1993/new-academic/content/publication/jellyfish/index.md

 ---
-title: Programmable knot microfibers from piezoelectric microfluidics
+title: Bioinspired jellyfish microparticles from microfluidics

-subtitle: Programmable knot microfibers
+subtitle: Bioinspired jellyfish microparticles
 publication_types:
   - "2"
 authors:
   - admin
   - Yunru Yu
-  - Xiaocheng Wang
+  - Yuanjin Zhao*
   - Luoran Shang*
-  - Yuanjin Zhao*

 author_notes:
   # - Equal contribution
   # - Equal contribution
-doi: 10.1002/smll.202104309
+doi: 10.34133/research.0034
 url_pdf: ''
-publication: "*Small*"
+publication: "*Research*"
-publication_short: "*Small*"
+publication_short: "*Research*"
 abstract: >-
-  Microfibers have demonstrated significant application values in a large number of areas.
-Current efforts focus on developing new technologies toprepare microfibers with controllable morphological and structural features to enhance their functions.
-Here, a piezoelectric microfluidic platform ispresented for consecutive spinning of functional microfibers with programmable spindle-knots.
-In this platform, a jet of a pregel-solution flowing in thechannel can be subjected to a programmable piezoelectric signal and vibrates synchronously.
-Following a rapid polymerization of the wavy jet, microfiberswith corresponding morphologies can be generated, including uniform, gradient, and symmetrical knots.
-Such a unique knot structure contributes to awater-collection mechanism.
-Thus, it has been observed that microfibers with programmed knots enable even more flexible droplet handling and activewater transport.
-In addition, by constructing higher-order knot fiber networks, practical applications including spray reaction, lab-on-a-chip vapor detection,etc., can also be demonstrated. it is believed that this platform opens a new avenue for fiber spinning, and the programmable microfibers would be highlyapplicable in chemical, biomedical, and environmental areas.
+  Nonspherical particles have attracted increasing interest because of their shape anisotropy.
+However, the current methods to prepare anisotropic particles suffer from complex generation processes and limited shape diversity.
+Here, we develop a piezoelectric microfluidic system to generate complex flow configurations and fabricate jellyfish-like microparticles.
+In this delicate system, the piezoelectric vibration could evolve a jellyfish-like flow configuration in the microchannel and the in situ photopolymerization could instantly capture the flow architecture.
+The sizes and morphologies of the particles are precisely controlled by tuning the piezoelectric and microfluidic parameters.
+Furthermore, multi-compartmental microparticles with a dual-layer structure are achieved by modifying the injecting channel geometry.
+Moreover, such unique a shape endows the particles with flexible motion ability especially when stimuliresponsive materials are incorporated.
+On the basis of that, we demonstrate the capability of the jellyfish-like microparticles in highly efficient adsorption of organic pollutants under external control.
+Thus, it is believed that such jellyfish-like microparticles are highly versatile in potential applications and the piezoelectricintegrated microfluidic strategy could open an avenue for the creation of such anisotropic particles.
 draft: false
 featured: true
 image: